 We continue to be concerned for the long-term viability of MS-DRG 018 as more novel products enter the market.

-If CMS were to assign new, higher volume, lower cost therapies to MS-DRG 018, it could potentially distort the relative weight of MS-DRG, under-reimbursing CAR Ts.
+As CMS has noted, MS-DRG 018 currently has assigned a wide variety of technologies with varying resource intensities.
+If CMS were to continue to assign new, higher volume, lower cost therapies to MS-DRG 018, it could potentially distort the relative weight of MS-DRG, underreimbursing CAR Ts.
+Given this, we recommend that CMS does not map prademagene zamikeracel to MS-DRG 018 due to the clinical resource differences between it and the other therapies that are currently mapped to this MS-DRG.